-Through our subsidiary, DNA Genotek Inc. ("DNAG"), a company based in Ottawa, Canada, we manufacture and sell kits that are used to collect, stabilize, transport and store samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.
+The second segment is our "DNAG" or molecular collection systems business and is operated primarily through our subsidiary, DNA Genotek Inc. ("DNAG"), a company based in Ottawa, Canada.
+In the DNAG business, we manufacture and sell kits that are used to collect, stabilize, transport and store samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.
 Our Oragene® DNA sample collection kit provides an all-in-one system for the collection, stabilization, transportation and storage of DNA from human saliva.
-We have also begun selling new research use only products into the microbiome and tuberculosis markets and we offer our customers a suite of genomics and microbiome services called "GenoFINDTM", which range from package customization and study design optimization to extraction, analysis and reporting services.
+We also sell research use only products into the microbiome and tuberculosis markets and we offer our customers a suite of genomics and microbiome services called "GenoFINDTM", which range from package customization and study design optimization to extraction, analysis and reporting services.
 We serve customers in many countries worldwide, including many leading research universities and hospitals.